 Q. Are students selected based on a first-come, first-serve process?
 No, all eligible applications submitted by the application deadline will be entered into the lottery.
 Students are selected based on pre-defined, Board-approved preferences (if applicable) such as staff and sibling preferences.
 To view specific preferences for each school, please visit the specific school page at https://www.discoveryhsf.org/page/admissions.

 Q. How is the lottery conducted?
 The lottery is conducted when the number of applicants exceeds the number of seats available for any grade level.
 A computer-generated, random lottery is run in order to determine who is offered a seat at the school in accordance with pre-approved guidelines.
 The online system generates the list of applicants that are to be awarded seats and an ordered wait list.
 Applicants applying to grades with zero open seats will be entered into the lottery to determine the number on the waitlist.

 Q. When will parents be notified if they are selected to participate in a program?
-Families are sent details the day before the lottery with instructions on how to view the lottery a day before it takes place.
+Families will receive instructions on how to view the lottery a day before it takes place.
 Attendance is NOT required.
 Parents/Guardians are typically notified via email of the lottery results by the end of the day the lottery is conducted.
 All lottery results will be emailed to families no later than 72 hours after the lottery is conducted.
 Families can log back in any time after the lottery results are posted to view their child's offer and/or waitlist number.

 Q. What if my child is not selected for the initial lottery process?
 Students who do not receive a seat in the lottery are placed on the waiting list for the school year applied for.
 The wait lists remain active for the school year applied until September 29 for grades 9-12th and until January 31 for grades PK-8th.